mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 is chosen for the test.
 It starts producer and consumer of a topic for 5 minutes and we take the `System Total Throughput` value from its output.

-The test is not using gluster-file the AMQ template requires the PVC supports the access mode `readWriteMany`.
+The test did not use gluster-file the AMQ template requires the PVC supports the access mode `readWriteMany`.

 ### GitWorkload